JReyDev/Regression-DecisionTree_RandomForest-Explained/README.md

 #### Our first function is called _best_split, it starts off by setting up some variables that we will use to decide our split.

-#### best_feature_index is the columns index where our feature is in our data, by default it is set to None.
+#### best_feature_index represents the columns index where our feature lives in our data, by default it is set to None.
 This is to ensure that if a split is not possible then return None for the index.

 #### best_threshold is our value that we will be using to make our split, i.e., X < 1000 then 100 is the threshold.
-By default it is set to None as no data has been passed.
+By default it is set to None as no data has been passed to it yet.

-#### best_cost is our variance/MSE of the data group to its average value when a split is made, WE ARE LOOKING FOR THE SPLIT WITH THE LOWEST COST.
+#### best_cost is our variance/MSE of the data group when a split is made, WE ARE LOOKING FOR THE SPLIT WITH THE LOWEST COST.
 It is by default set to np.inf as any number is less than positive infinity, this sets the first split cost found to be the lowest until another lower cost is found.

 ```
 for feature_index in range(X.shape[1]):